germanr02/lyricly-project/README.md

 ## Getting Started
 ### Add the necessary info

-To make the project work you need one thing... a `"credentials.json"` file.
+To make the project work you need a `"credentials.json"` file.

 Create it in the `/api` folder and use the following format: